CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 With Crypt4GH GUI is possible to encrypt only one file at the time.
 If youneed to encrypt multiple file, save them in one directoty/folder and zip the folder (right click on the folder and click on _send to_, next select _compressed (zippped) folder_.
-If you need to encrpyt large datasets, checl the intructions for progammatically encrypt files with Crypt4GH.
+If you need to encrpyt large datasets, check the intructions on hpw to progammatically encrypt files with Crypt4GH.
+SDD_Screenshot7

 **Step2.
 Load the ecryption keys.**